 The liquid generated by your lacrimal glands travels through your respiratory tract, swamps your nostrils, prompts a snort, runs down your throat, saturates your taste buds and dampens the tissue that dries the rings under your eyes.

-“Sorry, you look like you could use a joke.”
+“Sorry, it’s just that you look like you could use a joke.”

 Earplugs erect a fortress around you and all of a sudden I’m alerted to an entirely new meaning to the word isolation.
-I have a feeling the music blasting in your ears could not make less of a difference.
+I have a feeling nothing could be less important right now than the type of music blasting in your ears.

 “Is Pointe-a-Pitre really so horrible?”